gabeweng/gabeweng.github.io/_posts/2020-06-26-google-colaboratory-tips.md

 ```

 ## 11. Use interactive shell
 There is no built-in interactive terminal in Colab.
 But you can use the `bash` command to try out shell commands interactively.
-Just run this command and you will get a interactive input.
+Just run this command and you will get an interactive input.
 ```shell
 !bash
 ```